bnolan/wedding/index.md

 <div>Ultimately, we want you to be comfortable - it will be warm and humid - so leave the jeans, fur coats, sweaty polyesters, suits &amp; ties at home. :)</div><div>
 </div>

+And **no gifts please** - no really!
+It may sound a bit sappy and cliched, but all we really want is for you to be there to share the day with us. :)

 ## The day after

 We will have an after-party on the Sunday afternoon, either at the Anchorage or at the park next to Home Beach, anyone who is able stay and join us is welcome.